bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 One hypothesis: change failure rate depends heavily on _detection capability_.
 Teams with better observability detect more failures.
 Teams with poor observability have low change failure rates not because they fail less, but because they don't notice the failures.

 This implies: improving observability will likely _increase_ your reported change failure rate before it decreases it.
-That's healthy—you're seeing reality more clearly.
+That's healthy - you're seeing reality more clearly.

 ### Principle 6: Optimize for Time to Safe Change, Not Just Time to Recovery

 Mean Time to Recovery (MTTR) measures how fast you recover from failures.
-It's a lagging indicator—by the time you're measuring it, damage has already occurred.
+It's a lagging indicator - by the time you're measuring it, damage has already occurred.

 A leading indicator: **Time to Safe Change**.
 How quickly can you make a change to your system with confidence that it won't cause an outage?